frontrolinc/equation-evaluator/readme.md

 ## Usage

-You can import the EquationEvaluator class in your TypeScript code as follows:
+You can import the EquationEvaluator class in your TypeScript/JavaScript code as follows: